Mixed Semi-Supervised Generalized-Linear-Regression with Applications to Deep-Learning and Interpolators

 \section{Discussion}

 This work provides new insight into the usefulness of unlabeled data in improving prediction models, with a focus on the GLM class.
-We show theoretically that unlabeled data can always be integrated in the learning process in a manner that ensures improvement in prediction.
+We show theoretically that unlabeled data can always be integrated into the learning process in a manner that ensures improvement in prediction.
 Furthermore, the optimal portion of integration or mixing (denoted by $\alpha$) can be well estimated in practice using the unlabeled data on hand, leading to substantial improvement.
 This kind of observation is very different from the message conveyed in many previous works about the usefulness of SSL.
-Due to space limits, we study and analyze the methodology of mixed semi-supervised GLM and interpolators under a specific set of assumptions and conditions that we found most important and interesting.
-However, the suggested methodology can also be applied under a variety of scenarios such as non-constant conditional variance, different predictive quality criteria for model evaluation, and different mixing mechanisms.
-Taking a step back, the general idea behind the studied methodology can be described as follows. \begin{enumerate} \item Define the mixed predictor $f^M_{\alpha}$ that combines the unlabeled data during the learning process, with a portion determined by $\alpha$. \item Analyze the quantity of interest $R(f^M_{\alpha})$ according to the assumptions on the true model, and derive an approximate or heuristic formula of it, denoted by $r^M(\alpha)$. \item Identify and calculate an estimation $\hat{\alpha}$ of the optimal portion $\alpha^M$, where $r^M(\alpha)$ achieves its minimum, using estimates of the relevant statistics based on the labeled and unlabeled data. \item Fit the model $f^M_{\hat{\alpha}}$. \end{enumerate}
+Due to space limits, we study and analyze the methodology of mixed-SSL GLM and interpolators under a specific set of assumptions and conditions that we found most important and interesting.
+However, the suggested methodology can similarly be utilized in various situations, including diverse mechanisms for conditional variance, alternative predictive quality criteria for model evaluation, and different mixing methods.
+In essence, the broad concept of the methodology examined can be outlined as follows. \begin{enumerate} \item Define the mixed predictor $f^M_{\alpha}$ that combines the unlabeled data during the learning process, with a portion determined by $\alpha$ and some mixing mechanism $M$. \item Analyze the quantity of interest $R(f^M_{\alpha})$ according to the assumptions on the true model, and derive an approximate or heuristic formula of it, denoted by $r^M(\alpha)$. \item Identify and calculate an estimation $\hat{\alpha}$ of the optimal mixing ration, where $r^M(\alpha)$ achieves its minimum, using estimates of the relevant statistics based on the labeled and unlabeled data. \item Fit the model $f^M_{\hat{\alpha}}$. \end{enumerate}

-As another illustration of the described approach, and a possible extension to Section \ref{Semi-supervised GLS-ERM}, let us consider the common assumption in GLM theory that $\mathbb{V}ar(y|x)=g'(x^T\beta)\sigma^2$, where $\sigma^2$ is the dispersion parameter (naturally equal to $1$).
-Moreover, let us assume that the predictive quality criterion is the out-of-sample squared error, $\mathbb{E}_{T,x_0,y_0}\left[ \left( f^M_{\alpha}(x_0)- y_0 \right)^2 \right]$, and not the Canonical loss used in the learning process of $\hat{\beta}$ and $\Breve{\beta}$, for the purpose of convexity.
-Finally, let us be bold and choose to use the following mixed predictor: